B&P Tunnel Replacement Program

 Erosion and Sediment Controls

-To control stormwater flows leaving the construction site, contractors have installed temporary asphalt berms across Harlem Avenue at N Pulaski St. Travelers are advised to slow travel speeds as they move along these roads.
+To control stormwater flows leaving the construction site, contractors have installed temporary asphalt berms across Harlem Ave at N Pulaski St and across N Pulaski St at Harlem Ave.
+Travelers are advised to slow travel speeds as they move along these roads.

-• Work continues on N Pulaski, W Lanvale, W Lexington, and N Brice Streets, primarily within fenced areas.
+• Work continues on N Pulaski, W Lanvale, W Lexington, W North Ave, and N Brice St, primarily within fenced areas.
 While much of the activity is not immediately visible to the community, crews remain active throughout these construction zones

 Traffic Modifications

-• Full road closure of N Pulaski Street between W Lafayette Ave and Harlem Ave
+• Full road closure of N Pulaski St between W Lafayette Ave and Harlem Ave

-Crews will generally work Monday through Saturday from 7:00am to 5:00pm.
+PLEASE NOTE: Crews will generally work Monday through Saturday from 7:00am to 5:00pm unless working extended hours.
 Construction activities are subject to change and modifications to the schedule may become necessary due to weather delays or other unforeseen conditions.
 Please use caution when traveling in construction areas.

 Pre-Construction Soil Boring